kulpamat/kulpamat/content/post/getting-started/index.md

 ---
-title: Welcome Matthew Kulpa's New Website!
+title: Welcome to Wowchemy, the website builder for Hugo
-subtitle: Please feel free to browse and stay up to date on all things happening in the Verocai Lab, wildlife health, parasitology, and myself.
-Enjoy!
+subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
-summary: Welcome Matthew Kulpa's New Website!
+summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Link this post with a project
 projects: []

 # Date published
-date: '2022-17-09T00:00:00Z'
+date: '2020-12-13T00:00:00Z'

 # Date updated
-lastmod: '2022-17-09T00:00:00Z'
+lastmod: '2020-12-13T00:00:00Z'

 # Is this an unpublished draft?
 draft: false